AssetMantle/modules/Contributing.md

 ### Updating Documentation

-If you open a PR on the Persistence SDK, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR on the AssetMantle modules, it is mandatory to update the relevant documentation in `/docs`.

 - If your change relates to the core SDK (baseapp, store, ...), be sure to update the content in `docs/basics/` , `docs/core/` and/or `docs/building-modules/` folders.